 Questions from the Support Person's Perspective

-panic attacks.
+with anxiety or panic attacks.
 Seeing the problem as complex, we look for complex answers.
-However, I repeatedly hear people say, "The
+However, I repeatedly hear people

-thing that helped me the most in my recovery was acceptance."
-Despite its effectiveness in breaking the anxiety-panic
+say, "The thing that helped me the most in my recovery was acceptance."
+Despite its effectiveness in breaking the

-cycle, accepting seems contrary to what we think we should be doing, that is, trying hard to control our anxiety
+anxiety-panic cycle, accepting seems contrary to what we think we should be doing, that is, trying hard to control

 How do I know when I'm accepting